nordquip/sousms/doc/UATesting/UATestCases/TEUserCreateAccountLoginTestCase.md

 #### Description
 * Tester creates account and / or logs into program

-### Variables Needed
-* UserID -- The id for the user who is buying stock.
-* passWord -- The password for the user who is buying stock

 #### Dialog
 1. User opens Application
 2. User is greeted with the login screen with option to create account.